Dasharo/docs/docs/guides/redundancy.md

 * **A/B Slot Setup**: The top of the firmware is divided into two slots:
 `BOOTBLOCK` and `TOPSWAP`, which contain bootblocks "chosen" by the Top Swap mechanism.
-They in turn choose `COREBOOT` and `COREBOOT_TS` regions correspondingly to load consecutive stages from.
+They in turn choose `COREBOOT` and `COREBOOT_TS` regions respectively to load consecutive stages from.

 * **Runtime CMOS Control**: The CMOS option `attempt_slot_b` controls the Top Swap state, also enabling users to manually select the active slot by setting